adobe/pydc-control/README.md

   {%- endif %}
 ```

+#### Using enable flags from other services

+Sometimes it is desired to use a single enable flag to enable multiple services across projects.
+This may be done by setting the `enable` or `disable` flags to the name of the service to use
+for enabling/disabling.
+This requires that the other service also has the same flag set to `true`.
+Multiple levels of enable/disable redirection are not possible (e.g. s1 is enabled with  s2 which
+is enabled with s3).

 ### Create your own control script commands

 It is easy to create additional commands using pydc_control.